Together at Christmas (Michael Ball and Alfie Boe album): Background

-In October 2020, Michael Ball and Alfie Boe announced details of their new album, it will be titled Together At Christmas.
+In October 2020, Michael Ball and Alfie Boe announced details of their new album, Together At Christmas.
 The album features festive classics and one brand new original song titled "My Christmas Will Be Better Than Yours".
 Talking about the album Ball said, "Me and Alfie, together at Christmas, I can't think of anything better!
 In these strange times, we wanted to create an album of songs that we like to listen to at Christmas, plus a few surprises along the way, including an original song!
 Hopefully our fans will love listening to this for many years to come.
 This year it's certainly going to be a Christmas we'll never forget.
 Can't wait to see you all on tour in 2021."
 Alfie Boe said, "Keeping the Christmas spirit alive seems more important than ever this year.
 We wanted to create a festive album that brings joy, love and happiness.
 Spreading the Christmas cheer is something we all need a little extra of during these challenging times, so however people are going to be able to spend their holiday season, we'll be right here Back Together At Christmas with our fans who we are incredibly grateful for and can't wait to see in person when we're back for a brand new tour in 2021."